mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 ### Output

-- The shape of topics is an object, where the top-level keys are pathnames for top-level pages that have subpages with `topics` or `topic`.
+- The shape of filters is an object, where the top-level keys are pathnames for `examplesIndex` pages.
-  - Each object has a `topics`.
-It contains a unique list of topics, ordered by count of pages with that topic.
+  - Each object has a `topics` array, a unique list of topics.
-    - Each topic has `pages`.
-It contains metadata for each page that has that topic.
+  - Each objects has `pages` array of all sub pages to display.
+  - If available, the object may have a `levels` array, a unique list of levels options.
+  - If available, the object may have a `languages` array, a unique list of language options.
+  - If available, the object may have a `videos` array, an array of all pages with `video: true` in the frontMatter.

 #### Sample